 Remember that viral video from 2011 where a honey badger trots around, aggressively not caring about things?
-Well, the guy who made it—Christopher Gordon, who goes by the pseudonym “Randall”—is suing Papyrus and design company Drape Creative over some greeting cards that use the phrase HONEY BADGER DON’T GIVE A SHIT.
+Well, the guy who made it is suing a company over some greeting cards that use the phrase HONEY BADGER DON’T GIVE A SHIT.

 The allegedly infringing greeting cards—apparently manufactured under Papyrus's "Recycled Greetings" brand—are invariably formulaic and deeply, deeply unfunny.

 "It's Your Birthday!" a honey badger appears to say.
 Within, the heartbreaking revelation that Honey Badger don't give a shit.

 Here's the thing: when Randall's video blew up all those years ago, he went ahead and did register some trademarks, which he used to sell shirts, mugs, toys, and game apps.
 But he only registered HONEY BADGER DON'T CARE, not HONEY BADGER DON'T GIVE A SHIT, which now makes his case a bit weaker.

 By the way, did you know there was a talking Honey Badger plush toy, and that it came in R-rated and PG-rated versions?
 I didn't.

 The defendants in the case—Papyrus-Recycled Greetings and Drape Creative, Inc.—have already responded with a motion to dismiss, claiming that Randall doesn't have legitimate trademark rights in either "Honey Badger Don't Give a Shit" or "Honey Badger Don't Care," and that even if he did, there is no trademark infringement, since "honey badger don't give a shit" is being used as a phrase, not a brand or a logo that indicates the source or creator of the greeting card.
 On top of that, the defendant's (awful, schlocky) greeting cards are protected under the First Amendment.